apex-companies/data-profiler/README.md

 ## How to Use

 See [DataProfiler SOP](./documentation/DataProfiler%20SOP.md).
-Available both as Markdown and Word file
+Available both as Markdown and PDF

 ## Development